alexandracassar/Dissertation-Code/README.md

 similiarities.py: Reads in the model and creates the top 50 most similar words to the colour terms.

-analogy.py: Reads in the model a
+analogy.py: Reads in the model and creates the top 20 most similar words in analogies using colour terms and emotion words.